-The Zombie Kids provide the musical foundation: Cumhur Jay, known as Jay, on synthesizer and Edgar Candel Kerri on bass.
+The Zombie Kids provide the musical foundations: Cumhur Jay, known as Jay, on synthesizer and Edgar Candel Kerri on bass.
 There are then various shots of beautiful young people.
-The women are dancing; the shirtless, tattooed men are shadow boxing.
-The video tells you much of what you need to know about the band’s taste.
+The women are dancing, the shirtless, tattooed men are shadow boxing.
+The video tells you a lot you need to know about the band’s taste.

 BACK FROM THE DEAD

 It is a hot August evening in Barcelona.
-Edgar and Jay are lolling around on the couch in Edgar’s loft apartment with its white walls, high ceilings and huge flat-screen TV.
+Edgar and Cumhur are lolling around on the couch in Edgar’s loft apartment with its white walls, high ceilings and a huge flat-screen TV.
 The Zombie Kids are just a little bit tired.
 They’ve basically spent the last three years touring.
 They’ve played festivals in Abu Dhabi and shot music videos in Guatemala.
-They’ve done 26 club concerts in the last 30 days alone.
-But they’re also a little bit tense.
-Tonight they’re playing Razzmatazz, a popular Barcelona venue.
-“A home game,” says Edgar.
+They’ve done 26 club concerts in the last 30 days.

-The 35-year-old has eyebrows groomed so they point up in the middle and is wearing a pair of surf shorts.
-His body is covered in tattoos, including the letters P-U-N–K on the knuckles of his right hand.
+Edgar, 35, has eyebrows groomed so they point up in the middle and is wearing a pair of surf shorts.
+His body is covered in tattoos, including P-U-N-K on the knuckles of his right hand.
 He played guitar in a hardcore band as a kid.
-He has toured Europe in ramshackle old buses.
+He has toured Europe in clapped-out old buses.

-Jay, 34, has a full black beard and is wearing a baseball cap backwards.
-He studied economics in London but almost bankrupted himself spending all his money on records.
+Jay, 34, has a full, black beard and is wearing a baseball cap backwards.
+He studied economics in London, but almost bankrupted himself spending all his money on records.
 Jay is the band’s sound nerd.
-Like Edgar, he also has tattoos on his arms and legs, but he wears long-sleeved shirts when he’s negotiating contracts—when, he says, “a discreet look helps.”
+Like Edgar, he also has tattoos on his arms and legs, but he wears long-sleeved shirts when he’s negotiating contracts, when, he says, “a discrete look helps”.

-It’s 1 a.m.
+It’s 1am.
 Edgar and Jay are in a taxi heading for Razzmatazz, in Barcelona’s former industrial area, Poblenou, which is dominated by brick buildings and covered in graffiti.
 The club, which opened in 1986, is housed in a former cotton mill.
-Backstage it smells like a basement party room.
+Backstage, it smells like a party room in a basement.
 There are tiled walls, a worn-out red sofa and cans of beer in a battered fridge.

-“There’s no better springboard to an international career than Barcelona,” explains Jay, not least because of the agenda-setting electronic music festivals Sonar and Primavera, which bring high- profile names to the city every year.
+“There’s no better springboard to an international career than Barcelona,” explains Jay, not least because of the agenda-setting electronic music festivals Sonar and Primavera that bring high-profile names to the city every year.
 A large number of them also play at Razzmatazz.
 “A-Track, Fatboy Slim and Diplo will all play here on a good week.
 People are used to top-level acts.
 The crowd is critical.
-You’ve got to whip them up at the high point of the night, between 3 and 4 in the morning.”
+You’ve got to whip up the crowd at the highpoint of the night, between three and four in the morning.”

-For the all-important 3 to 4 a.m. hour, they change the tempo.
-At 3 a.m. on the dot, they raise the bpm from 100 to 128.
+For the all-important 3-4am hour, they change the tempo.
+At 3am on the dot, they raise the bpm from 100 to 128.
 It’s party time.
 The crowd is a maelstrom of arms and smartphones raised aloft.
-Edgar stands at the turntables with his legs apart, a gunslinger ready for a duel.
+Edgar stands at the turntables with his legs apart, like a gunslinger ready for a duel.

-The highlight of the night comes at 3:30.
-Jay and Edgar play another one of their songs featuring Aqeel, called “Fire.”
-The crowd sings along to the chorus: “Got me burning inside like fire.”
+The highlight of the night comes at 3.30am Jay and Edgar play another one of their songs featuring Aqeel, called Fire.
+About 2,000 people sing along to the chorus: “Got me burning inside like fire.”

 Fifteen minutes later, Edgar and Jay are sitting backstage.
-The Barcelona show was a home victory.
-Jay says you can only make it big if you do a lot of gigs.
-Edgar says sometimes he doesn’t know which city he’s woken up in, but he manages a laugh as he says goodbye.
-The Zombie Kids will play 200 club gigs in all in 2014.
+The Barcelona game was a home win.
+Jay says that you can only make it big if you do a lot of gigs.
+Edgar says sometimes he doesn’t know which city he’s woken up in, but he can still manage a laugh as he says goodbye.
+The Zombie Kids will play 200 club gigs in 2014 in all.
 In eight hours’ time, they’ll be on a plane heading for Madrid.